vechain/vechain-sdk-js/docs/contracts.md

 ## Multi-Clause Contract Interaction

 Now that we have seen how to build clauses, let's see how to send it to the blockchain.
-Vechain allows multiple clauses in a single transaction, enabling interactions with multiple contracts or operations.
+VeChain allows multiple clauses in a single transaction, enabling interactions with multiple contracts or operations.

 ### Multiple Clauses in a Single Transaction